RobinL/d3_course/raw_material/webvis.md

-# Introduction to interactive data visualisation on the web
+## Introduction to data visualisation on the web

+### Course outline

+Learning interactive data visualisation is about mastering a few core concepts:

+* The relationship between Javascript, HTML and CSS
+* How HTML and SVG code is translated by the browser into graphics.
+* D3 as an interface between data and SVG/HTML code.
+    * Data binding, and enter, update and exit
+    * Scales
+    * Axes
+    * Transitions
+* Manipulating datasets in Javascript.

+This course uses a 'learning by doing' approach - I will talk at you as little as possible.

+If you are reading online, you can press 'P' to see presenter notes for the slides.

+???

+We are going to be using D3.js which is probably the most advanced data visualisation library for the web.

+You will find that if you know D3.js, picking up some simpler, out of the box tools will be easy.

+---

 #  Session 1:  Basics

----

-## Understanding d3 and course outline

-Learning d3 is really learning a few core concepts:

-HTML and SVG as the 'canvas' that you'll be drawing on
+This session covers how HTML and SVG code is translated by the browser into graphics.

-D3 as an interface between data, and svg/html code

-Loading data into the web browser
-Data binding, and enter, update and exit
-Scales
-Axes
+???

+A mental model of the relationship between SVG code and what it looks like on the page will be essential to effective programming.

 ---

 ## Example 1
 What do you think the following code does?